temach/reports/FIA-Lab-4-dnssec.md

 The double-signature ZSK rollover has only three stages instead of four.
 Its disadvantage is that during the rollover the number of RRSIG in the zone doubles, which might cause problems for very big zones.
 In my case the zone is small enougth to afford duplication without impacting the server performance.
 The key pre-publication scheme has an advantage that the key a possible future key can be added ahead today and in case the current ZSK is compromised the switch to the new key can be done rather quicky, because new ZSK would have already propagated.
 (The key pre-publication scheme also requiers more parental for KSK rollovers).

-For my zone I would choose the double-signature rollover scheme.
+To conclude, for my zone I would choose the double-signature rollover scheme.

 #### How would you integrate this procedure with the tools for signing your zone?
 Which timers are important?